MethodsAndPractices/vsteam/.docs/Add-Build.md

 BuildDefinition and QueueName are dynamic parameters and use the default project value to query their validate set.

-If you do not set the default project by called Set-DefaultProject before calling Add-Build you will have to type in the names.
+If you do not set the default project by called Set-VSTeamDefaultProject before calling Add-Build you will have to type in the names.

 ## RELATED LINKS